Monday, December 22, 2008

 The next day we returned to share the joy of Maya's birthday with her amiguitos.
 Kay made an amazing 3 layer cake that everybody enjoyed.

 Finally, when we got home we got to unwrapping the gifts.
 From Daddy, Maya got some new shoes.
 From Mommy, a toy stroller to take her baby dolls around.
-And from both Grandmas some new clothes!
+A

 Speaking words in Spanish and English, learning new things everyday, jumping, running and playing; we're so proud of our big 2 year old!
 Happy Birthday Maya!